colab-nyuad/HyperKGQA/README.md

   --nn_dropout          Dropout rate for fully connected layers with RoBERTa --freeze              Freeze weights of trained KG embeddings --use_cuda            Use gpu
+  --gpu                 How many gpus to use --num_workers         Number of workers for parallel computing --do_batch_norm       Do batch normalization for ComplEx and RotatE --labels_smoothing    Labels smoothing
+  --init_size           Initial embeddings' scale for hyperbolic embeddings --embeddings          Path to the folder with computed embeddings for KG --qa_nn_type {LSTM,RoBERTa}
+                        Whcih NN to use for question ebmeddings --use_relation_matching
+                        Use relation matching for postprocessing candidates in QA task
 ```

 ### Experiments